-The American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) approved the Orthopaedic Manual Physical Therapy (OMPT) fellowship program in 2018.
+The American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) initially approved the Orthopaedic Manual Physical Therapy (OMPT) fellowship program in 2018.
 The Accreditation Council on Orthopaedic and Manual Physical Therapy Fellowship Education (ACOMPTE) approved the OMPT fellowship program in 2019.
+The next visit is scheduled in 2024.